usefathom/wordpress-plugin/trunk/readme.txt

 == Changelog ==

+#### 3.0.8 - October 25, 2023

+Added settings link from plugin page, added Fathom to header not footer, etc. WIP

 ### 3.0.7 - December 9, 2022

 Tested on new Wordpress version and updated our graphics for the Wordpress plugin page (well done, Paul, they're beautiful).